Battle of the Mediterranean: German Navy

 The Mediterranean U-boat Campaign lasted approximately from 21 September 1941 to May 1944.
 Germany's Kriegsmarine aimed at isolating Gibraltar, Malta, and the Suez Canal so as to break Britain's trade route to the far east.
 More than 60 U-boats were sent to disrupt shipping in the sea, although many were attacked in the Strait of Gibraltar, which was controlled by Britain (nine boats were sunk while attempting the passage and ten more were damaged).
 The Luftwaffe also played a key part in the Battle of the Mediterranean, especially during the summer of 1941.
 German war strategy, however, viewed the Mediterranean as a secondary theatre of operations.

 History

 First actions

 On 10 June 1940, Italy declared war on Britain and France.
-On the following day, Italian bombers attacked Malta on what was to be the first of many raids.
+The following day, Italian bombers attacked Malta on what was to be the first of many raids.
 France's Marine Nationale shelled a number of targets on the northwestern coast of Italy, in particular the port of Genoa.
 When France surrendered on 24 June, the Axis leaders allowed the new Vichy French government to retain its navy.

 The first clash between the rival fleets in the Battle of Calabria, took place on 9 July, four weeks after the start of hostilities.
 This was inconclusive, and concurrent with a series of small surface actions during the summer, among them being the Battle of the Espero convoy and the Battle of Cape Spada.